vinhltt/3_tihomo/design-docs/06-backend-design/service-architecture/planninginvestment-service.md

 ---

-*Bản thiết kế này tổng hợp từ Memory Bank, overview_v4.md và flowcharts_v4.md.
-PlanningInvestment domain cung cấp foundation cho long-term financial planning, debt management và investment tracking - essential components cho comprehensive personal finance management.*
+*This design consolidates requirements from Memory Bank, overview_v4.md and flowcharts_v4.md.
+The PlanningInvestment domain provides the foundation for long-term financial planning, debt management, and investment tracking - essential components for comprehensive personal finance management.*